script26/secure-desktop-os-ideas/README.md

 # Most secure desktop hardware?
 - hp z based workstations since they seem to have secured-core pc security for firmware attack protection with linux support
-- maybe qubes os ceritfied hardware desktops
+- maybe qubes os certified hardware desktops (no verified boot)

 # Host OS Security
 - wayland only for gui isolation